intel-iot-devkit/shopper-mood-monitor-cpp/README.md

 uname -a
 ```
 * OpenCL™ Runtime Package
-* OpenVINO™ toolkit
+* Intel® Distribution of OpenVINO™ toolkit

 ## Setup

 ### Install OpenVINO™ Toolkit
-Refer to https://software.intel.com/en-us/articles/OpenVINO-Install-Linux for more information about how to install and setup the OpenVINO™ toolkit.
+Refer to https://software.intel.com/en-us/articles/OpenVINO-Install-Linux for more information about how to install and setup the Intel® Distribution of OpenVINO™ toolkit.

 You will need the OpenCL™ Runtime package if you plan to run inference on the GPU as shown by the
 instructions below.
 It is not mandatory for CPU inference.